$563,817Average Value$524Average Price per Sq Ft9Homes For Sale

 McLean Gardens Demographics and Home Trends

 This is one of the most unique layouts in McLean Gardens - it's a must see!
-This is a two level unit current set up with a flex second bedroom that can be made permanent prior to closing.
-From the courtyard, you'll find two separate access points to this two story unit - one up a half flight of stairs to the living room level and one down a half flight of stairs to the primary bedroom level.
+This is a two level unit current set up with a flex second bedroom/den and a separate office space - check out the floor plan!
+From the courtyard, you'll find two separate access points to this two story unit - one up a half flight of stairs to the living room level and one down a half flight of stairs to the primary

 **Unfurnished rental rate @ $3,900/month**Located in the heart of Cleveland Park at 3401 38th St NW, this beautifully furnished 2-bedroom, 2-bathroom condo offers the perfect blend of comfort, style, and convenience.
 Nestled in a charming mid-rise brick building surrounded by manicured landscaping, this home welcomes you with a bright and spacious layout, featuring hardwood flooring